hipBali/vclua/docs/README.md

   but if you only need to pass that as parameter of to an owning property, just pass the table, a temporary will be created and destroyed at the end of the call, not creating a leak
 * RTTI grids created using VCLua will support `TAnchorSide` editing, and `Control` field will provide choices for the parent and siblings.
 It's a poor man's alternative for the anchor editor

+The following functions provide access to error callbacks
+- `SetErrorReporter`
+   > [!IMPORTANT]
+   > by default no error reporter is set
+- `GetErrorReporter`
+- `SetCallbackErrorFunction`
+   > [!IMPORTANT]
+   > by default callback error function checks if the error doesn't contain `VCLua Error` or `LCL Error` substrings (to avoid duplicate reporting) and calls error reporter
+- `GetCallbackErrorFunction`

 The following functions expect the first argument to be a VCLua object or a string with a Free Pascal classname
  - `ListMethods`
 	- returns Lua hash table with generated methods available for the type gotten from the first argument